 Expertise: Food waste recovery, conformal cooling, Lean Six Sigma

 Dave Fister is a senior pollution prevention engineer.
 Dave provides technical support in areas that include water optimization in food processing, water purification, water recovery, metal plating, powder coating, parts cleaning, and metallurgy.
 He assists companies with evaluation of methods of improving water use, and energy recovery and optimization.
 Dave has over 20 years of industry experience including in manufacturing technology at Eastman Kodak and in various areas of manufacturing and research at Bausch & Lomb.

 Mr. Fister holds a BS in biology from Cornell University and an MS in materials science from Vanderbilt University.

 Expertise: Metallurgy, Cleaning Technologies, Water Filtration, Plating and Finishing Process Optimization, Material Recovery/Scrap Minimization

 Kim Bawden is a pollution prevention engineer.
-Kim supports the business assistance programs by performing manufacturing process assessments, material & energy balances for baseline metric quantification, researching and identifying environmentally preferable & cost-effective alternatives.
+Kim's work focuses on performing manufacturing process assessments, material & energy balances for baseline metric quantification, researching and identifying environmentally preferable & cost-effective alternatives.
 Kim assists companies with sustainability certification/scorecard compliance.
 Prior to joining NYSP2I, Kim worked for in various manufacturing engineering capacities including Harris RF Communications and Microwave Data Systems (MDS) where she supported ISO9001 Certification, new product development, and design for manufacturability.

 Ms. Bawden has a BS degree in industrial engineering, an ME in engineering management and an MS in sustainable systems (2013), all from RIT.
 Certifications held include a LEED Green Associate (GA) and Life Cycle Assessment Certified Professional (LCACP).